 The Branch offers two specialized tours.
 Experience the Branch house through a more focused lens – learn about its architectural significance in detail or learn about the house’s original residents, the Branch family.
 See rooms not typically open to the public and find out all the secrets of the building.

-The tours will be offered on the 2nd and 4th Thursdays and Saturdays of every month.
 Advance registration is required and attendance is restricted to 10 people.
-Tour registration closes two days before the tour date.
+Tour registration closes the day before the tour date.

 For questions about our guided tours, or to schedule a private group tour for your school or organization, please contact museum educator Tarin Jones at firstname.lastname@example.org.
 Advanced payment is required.